Get Started with FedEx Web Services

 In order to maintain this functionality, applications and systems using these solutions must upgrade to FedEx Web Services.
 Existing software installations of the FedEx Ship Manager API or FedEx Ship Manager Direct functionality will not be affected if a new meter is not required.
 FedEx Web Services transactions are not affected by this change.

-Depending on the transaction format used, the following are the specific transaction types that will be disabled as of June 1, 2011.
+Depending on the transaction format used, the following are the specific transaction types that were disabled as of June 1, 2011.

 Transaction Format Transaction Type XML FDXSubscription Request CTS 211